 Code generation has a mixed reputation.
 Nonetheless, the Open Lowcode framework is based on this technology.
-This post explains briefly its usage, reasons for this choice, and how the biggest drawbacks are mitigated.
+This post explains its usage, reasons for this choice, and how the biggest drawbacks are mitigated.

 Open Lowcode asks the user to define its extended data-model (object model): data objects and the properties attached to them.
 Then, the framework generates the data objects, and the standard actions and pages for the object.
 All specific content (pages and actions defined by users) have to implement an abstract class that is also generated.
 Open Lowcode working in java, all the code generated is java.

 After experimenting several years with the technology, it proves very convenient, even if there are also a few traps.

 Generated code is, probably, marginally faster than performing complex things at runtime, such as using massively reflection1.
 It is certainly massively faster than a scripting language, while hopefully being as convenient to develop in, as it limits the “boiler-plate code” of strongly typed and compiled languages, especially java.
 Better performance means, for the same service to user, cheaper hardware costs, especially in cloud, and also, less environment impact.

 However, where the approach really shines is for incremental updates to the development and issue analysis.
 Code generation is the first test that a feature works.
 If the generated code does not compile, it is visible right away, especially if you type strongly 2 everything that can.
 This is true when new features are added to the framework, but also when the object model is changed.
 The discrepancies in the specific content written by users are immediately visible.
 In a surprisingly high number of situations, if it compiles, it works.